Michelle Fournet, Ph.D.

-My dissertation research — known colloquially as “The Acoustic Spyglass Project” — investigates the impact of vessel noise on humpback whale vocal behavior in Glacier Bay National Park and Preserve.
-This includes quantifying and describing the role of non-song vocalizations within the humpback whale vocal repertoire, quantifying the contribution of biotic and abiotic noise to the marine soundscape, measuring source levels (loudness) and calling rates, and assessing shifts in vocal behavior as a response to vessel noise.
+For my graduate work I investigated humpback whale (Megaptera novaeangliae) acoustic ecology and the impact of vessel noise on humpback whale calling behavior in Southeast Alaska.
+This included classifying the humpback whale acoustic repertoire on North Pacific foraging grounds, quantifying and describing the role of non-song vocalizations within the humpback whale acoustic repertoire, quantifying the contribution of biotic and abiotic noise to the marine soundscape, measuring humpback call source levels (loudness), and assessing shifts in vocal behavior as a response to vessel noise.